johnsonb-ucar/beautiful-soup/docs/rst/observations/forward_operators/obs_def_1d_state_mod.rst

 | The seven sections and their specific instances for the 1d_raw_state_mod are:

 #.
 A list of all observation types defined by this module and their associated generic quantities (see
-   `preprocess </assimilation_code/programs/preprocess/preprocess.html>`__ for details on quantity files).
+   :doc:`../../assimilation_code/programs/preprocess/preprocess` for details on quantity files).
 The header line is followed by lines that have the observation type name (an all caps Fortran 90 identifier) and their associated generic quantity identifier.
 If there is no special processing needed for an observation type, and no additional data needed beyond the standard contents of an observation then a third word on the line, ``COMMON_CODE``, will instruct the preprocess program to automatically generate all stubs and code needed for this type.
 For observation types needing special code or additional data, this word should not be specified and the user must supply the code manually.

    ::